 - You can create basic events (page visit, page scrolled to the bottom, click on an element and filling in an input field) using tracking master without the help of the developer.

 - Through the API.
 The most flexible way, but requires the participation of a programmer.
 You can read more about this method in the developer section.

 Each event can have properties.
-They complement the event, in order to understand the context of the committed action.
+They complement the event in order to understand the context of the action done.